 Helen is a member of our Memory and Perception Research Area which forms part of our Brain and Cognition Research Group and our Driving Behaviour Research Area which forms part of our Applied, Social and Health Psychology Research Group.

-Helen is happy to supervise research in most areas of visual and aural perception.
-She's supervised MSc dissertations in the following areas:
+Helen is happy to supervise research in most areas of visual and aural perception, particularly in the areas of:

 Helen is module leader for Research Techniques for Psychology (Level 5), and also teaches on the Level 4 module Fundamentals of Cognitive Psychology.